 Switchboard Live’s Integration with Dacast

-To help you bring your live streams to larger audiences, Dacast has developed a new method for simulcast streaming so you can stream on multiple platforms at once.
+To help you bring your live broadcast to larger audiences, Dacast has developed a new method for simulcast streaming so you can stream on multiple platforms simultaneously

 We have equipped our streaming solution software with the capability to integrate with Switchboard Live.
-This integration allows Dacast users to live stream to multiple platforms, including Facebook Live.
+This integration allows Dacast users to go live online on multiple platforms, including Facebook Live.

 Let’s talk about the perks of this integration and how to use all of Dacast’s resources to stream on multiple platforms simultaneously.